Physical fitness and activity guidelines

 Jogging (11km/h) 11.2

-6. Listen to your body.
-If you are tired or feel an injury or illness coming on, rest or reduce the intensity of your training session.
-Understand the difference between mental fatigue and physically needing rest - doing physical activity can re-energise your mind and alleviate mental fatigue.
+your program to facilitate recovery.
+This may include incorporating rest or reducing the intensity of your training session(s).
+It is important to understand and recognise the difference between mental fatigue and physically needing rest - doing physical activity can re-energise your mind and alleviate mental fatigue.

 Top Tips for Staying Active